TBD9rain/quick_ref/git.md

 ```
 git submodule update --init
 ```
 Add option `--init` for pulling is safe for new committed submodules to be pulled.
-The option `--recurese-submodule` to update nested submodules.
+The option `--recursive` to update nested submodules.

 To clone a repository with its submodules at the same time:
 ```
-git clone --recurese-submodule <repository_path> [<path>]
+git clone --recures-submodule <repository_path> [<path>]
 ```

 ***If the access to remote repository of submodule is denied,